Bill White (ice hockey)

 William Earl White (August 26, 1939 – May 21, 2017) was a Canadian professional ice hockey player and coach.
-He played in the National Hockey League with the Los Angeles Kings and Chicago Black Hawks from 1967 to 1976.
+He played in the National Hockey League (NHL) with the Los Angeles Kings and Chicago Black Hawks from 1967 to 1976.
 He then coached Chicago during the 1976–77 season.
 White was one of the most notable defensive defencemen of the 1970s.

 Playing career

 After playing his junior hockey for the Toronto Marlboros of the Ontario Hockey Association, White turned professional in 1960.
 Held back due to the paucity of jobs available in the Original Six days of the National Hockey League, he would star for seven seasons in the minor league American Hockey League, mostly for the Springfield Indians.
 While with the Indians, White was instrumental in the players' strikes which led to the prominence of agent Alan Eagleson and the creation of the National Hockey League Players' Association.

 The Los Angeles Kings of the NHL acquired the rights to White in the 1967 NHL expansion, and White was the leading scorer amongst Kings' defenceman both full years he played for them.
 During the 1970 season, White was traded to the powerful Chicago Black Hawks, for whom he would play the remainder of his career.
 Paired with rushing defenceman Pat Stapleton, they formed one of the greatest defensive pairings of the decade, and despite recurring minor injuries, White averaged nearly 30 assists a season in his five full seasons with Chicago.
 During that time, he was named to the NHL's Second All-Star squad on defence in 1972, 1973 and 1974, as well as being named to play in the All-Star Game for six consecutive seasons between 1969 and 1974.
 He was also a member of the Canadian team in the 1972 Summit Series against the Soviet Union, playing eight games.

 Already missing significant time in the previous seasons due to injuries, White suffered a neck injury in the 1976 playoffs from which he sustained lingering nerve damage, and retired in consequence.

 White finished his NHL career with 50 goals, 215 assists and 265 points in 604 games, with 495 penalty minutes.
 At the time of his retirement, even though he had played only six full seasons with the Hawks, he was in the top five of all-time Black Hawk defence scorers.